MatheusBNAguiar/storage-connector/docs/doc.md

 <a name="Storage"></a>

 ## Storage(prefix)
-A storage adapter, to add and abstract some funcionalities on session and local storage using their commom APIs to manage it
+A storage connector, to add and abstract some funcionalities on session and local storage using their commom APIs to manage it

 **Kind**: global function